arnav2/Chess/README.md

+# Chess
-# chess-This hopefully will be a chess game
+Hopefully will be a chess game in C++ with a graphics library.